-Suitable For Text-

 JANUARY is my digital interpretation of the analog font Jana.
 The concave shapes of most characters and the notches on many give this sans-serif an elegant sparkle.
 There’s another digital version of Jana out there, but mine has been entirely redrawn and is very smooth.
 I’ve added two weights, Demi and Bold.
 People send me wonderful suggestions and information; the Jana story is no exception.
 Janet got me started with a scan which jogged my memory.
 Bill suggested it was released by Visual Graphic Corp.
 Now Philippe has confirmed that Jana was created by Richard D. Juenger (b.
 1928, Illinois)… continued

-The GAUMONT fonts are based on the hand-lettered titles of the film The 39 Steps (1935), a Gaumont-British Picture, directed by Alfred Hitchcock.
-The regular and italic both appear in the opening titles.
+The GAUMONT fonts are elegant sans serif fonts in the Art Deco style.
+These were inspired by the hand-lettered titles of Alfred Hitchcock’s 1935 The 39 Steps, a Gaumont-British Picture.
 I’ve taken a few liberties, regularizing the characters but preserving the quirkier letterforms and rounding out the font in the same spirit.
-Each font includes upper and lowercase, numbers, punctuation, and international characters.
+In Regular, Italic, and Light varieties.
+Version 1.5 has the alternate characters accessed as Stylistic Alternates, an expanded character set, and improved spacing and kerning.

 EPICURUS was inspired by Roman manuscripts on papyrus from Herculaneum.
 I’ve modernized the forms of the distinctive capitals, adding the “new” letters, lowercase and non-Roman numerals.
 Epicurus has a clean stroke and the feel of a contemporary sans serif.
 The example is just for reference.
 The texts I actually used are in Oxford’s Bodleian Library and cannot be reproduced here.
 The font is named for the Greek philosopher, not the recipe website.
 Includes upper and lowercase, numbers, punctuation, and international characters.